January days are short and often grey and cold but it’s the start of a new year and time to plan your garden.

 On fine dry days there is plenty to be done in the garden to prepare for the growing season.
 Tidying your borders, winter pruning and improving the soil by adding plenty of organic matter will get you off to a great start for the year.

-When it is too wet or too cold to venture outside January is the perfect month for a spot of armchair planning.
+When it is too wet or too cold to venture outside January is the perfect month for a spot of seed sowing and armchair planning.
 Why not have a go at growing some fruit and vegetables or grow your own flowers for cutting.
 For convenience it’s best to order your seeds online… there are some Seeds to Sow in January if you are itching to get started like me!

 UK Weather in January